ChangLee0903/D4AM/README.md

 Before conducting the training process, there are two parts to be set.
 The first part is the speech and noise path in <code>config/config.yaml</code>.
-Note that all the training noisy utterances are generated online.
+Note that all the noisy utterances for training are generated online.
-Our source noise dataset is provided by [DNS-Challenge](https://github.com/microsoft/DNS-Challenge) and the utterances come from the LibriSpeech corpus.
+Our source noise dataset is provided by [DNS-Challenge](https://github.com/microsoft/DNS-Challenge), and the utterances come from the LibriSpeech corpus.
 Check <code>dataset</code> in <code>config/config.yaml</code>:
    <pre><code>data:
     ...